Certificate and Diploma Programs

 Follow these links to find information on Certificate and Diploma Programs offered through the University of Guelph and Guelph Turfgrass Institute.

-Turfgrass management is a dynamic and growing sector across Canada and throughout the world.
-The Associate Diploma in Turfgrass Management (ADTM) is Canada's premier turfgrass management program and features a focused curriculum that will provide students with the skills to succeed in this competitive industry.
+The Associate Diploma in Turfgrass Management (ADTM) is Canada's premier turfgrass management program and features a focused curriculum that provides students with the skills to succeed in this competitive industry.

-This two-year (four semester) program utilizes the collaborative resources of the Guelph Turfgrass Institute, which includes University of Guelph faculty and staff, industry professionals and the grounds, workshop and laboratory facilities of the Institute.
-Practical and scientific study is combined with a required summer work semester to provide students with a wide range of experience and knowledge.
-The Diploma in Turfgrass Management is offered only at the Guelph campus and prepares students for a variety of career opportunities including golf course management, lawn care, sports field management, parks management, sod production and related supply and service businesses.
+This two-year program utilizes the collaborative resources of the University of Guelph and the Guelph Turfgrass Institute, which includes greenhouses, labs, faculty and staff, and the grounds, workshop and laboratory facilities of the GTI.
+Practical and scientific study is combined with a required work placement to provide students with a wide range of experience and knowledge.
+The Diploma in Turfgrass Management prepares students for a variety of career opportunities including golf course management, lawn care, sports field management, parks management, sod production, and related supply and service businesses.

-Students are required to complete a minimum 15-week industry internship between the end of the second semester (April) and the start of the third semester (September).
-Historically, students have found exciting internship positions at golf courses and other turfgrass based enterprises across Canada as well as in the United States, Australia, New Zealand, England, Scotland, Germany and the Caribbean.
+Students are required to complete a minimum 15-week industry co-op placement between the end of the second semester (April) and the start of the third semester (September).
+In collaboration with their employer, students establish specific learning objectives and maintain a daily journal recording their on-the-job experiences and observations.
+The work experience is a key component of the third semester course Current Turf Practices, but is drawn upon extensively throughout the final year of the program.
+Historically, students have found exciting co-op positions at golf courses and other turfgrass based enterprises across Canada as well as in the United States, Australia, New Zealand, England, Scotland, Germany and the Caribbean.
 Graduates of the program are in high demand within the turfgrass industry across Canada and internationally.

 Semester 1 - Fall